Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.

 Which leadership style do you follow: Andy Griffith's or Barney Fife's?
 Using experiences from his own life, David Maas explains that the desire to be in control and to win takes a toll on both one's relationships and one's health.

-The Bible reveals a definite pattern of God's displeasure with acts of presumption.
-John Ritenbaugh expounds several of these circumstances, showing that God's justice is always consonant with His righteousness—and that we should be grateful for His mercy, as we are all guilty of this sin.
+The Bible reveals a definite pattern of God's displeasure with resumption.
+God's justice always aligns with His righteousness; we should be grateful for His mercy.

 We would like God to instantly gratify our desires.
 Consequently, we find living by faith difficult; we do not trust that He has things under control.